Thinking wistfully of Flake bars, Creme Eggs, and squares of Dairy Milk bars, we took a look at the history of Cadbury’s chocolate empire.

 The Irish and British communities in the US are still mourning the loss of authentic Cadbury's chocolate after it was banned in the US in 2014, following a lawsuit from American confectionery giant Hershey's but we just have to hope that we receive a nice care package in time.

-Here are some of the top facts:
+Here are some of the top facts about Cadbury's Chocolate:

-1. There are 350 million bars of Dairy Milk chocolate sold every year.
-That’s nearly a million a day.
+There are 350 million bars of Dairy Milk chocolate sold every year.
+That’s nearly a million a day!

-2. Cadbury’s created the first heart-shaped chocolate box.
+Cadbury’s created the first heart-shaped chocolate box.
 Richard Cadbury, the son of the Founder, John Cadbury, came up with the idea for St. Valentine’s Day, in 1861.

-3. People love Crunchies!
-In fact so much so that Cadbury produces 1,200 Crunchies per minutes … that’s 1 million Crunchies per day!
+People love Crunchies!
+In fact so much so that Cadbury produces 1,200 Crunchies per minute… that’s 1 million Crunchies per day!

 Competitors Nestlé took them to court over it saying colors could not be protected as a trademark.
 However, they lost the four-year court battle.
 Eventually, Judge Colin Birss stated that the color had been synonymous with the Birmingham-based chocolate for more than 90 years.
 Sadly, in 2013, they finally lost the rights to the shade after Nestlé appealed the ruling.

-*Originally published in January 2015.
+*Originally published in January 2015, updated in June 2022.